radasko1/react-farm-game/docs.md

 ## useEffect

 When 'deps' parameter is empty array, it means that effect will run only **once** after initial render (good for initialization)
+When fetching data, and some `props` parameters are used there (or any other), should be part of `deps` For better readability is recommended to use function with fetching inside `useEffect`

 ## useMemo